proxmox/ceph/ceph/src/seastar/doc/tutorial.md

 In the example above, `[obj = std::move(obj)]` might be evaluated before `do_something(obj)` is called, potentially leading to use-after-move of `obj`.

-To guarantee the desired evaluation order, the expression above may be broken into separate statments as follows:
+To guarantee the desired evaluation order, the expression above may be broken into separate statements as follows:
 ```cpp
     auto fut = do_something(obj);
     return fut.then([obj = std::move(obj)] () mutable {